 Losses among the Territorial Defense servicemen due to careless handling of weapons and ammunition.
 A culture of weapon handling and training should be implemented.
 Conduct training on the study and use of weapons and safety precautions when handling weapons.

-4. In the first days after February 24, 22, civilians received information from the Internet and telegram channels.
+One of the main mistakes made in existing training units is the lack of checking the state of psychological health of servicemen, which eventually leads to losses during combat missions or suicides.
+We, Valicor Ukraine, know how to organize systematic work to prevent the risk of losses. - In the first days after February 24, 22, civilians received information from the Internet and telegram channels.
 A large amount of information was not verified.
 This situation created mistakes and risks among the civilian population.
 I remember how on the third night, when the Russian military (orcs) tried to enter Kyiv (the third night after February 24), a representative of the Territorial Defense came to our basement, where I was with my child, and said that there were Russian military (orcs) in the forest across the road.
 Exactly 5-10 minutes later, only 3 families were left in the basement.
 The basement was packed with people.
 I checked the information later, and no one could confirm or deny it.
 This uncertainty and the provision of unverified information increases the risk of loss of life among people.
 People didn’t even remember who said it.
 Therefore, it is important to model different situations and develop processes that will prevent the risks of chaos due to the lack of information to subordinates and civilians.
 Territorial defense is designed to protect civilians within its territory.
 Therefore, officials should be identified who are assigned to buildings or areas where they are the official source of information.

-5. The main mistake in preparing and using the knowledge gained is the lack of adaptation of processes and knowledge to use in a risky environment in Ukraine.
+III.
+Learning, experience and its adaptation to risks. - The main mistake in preparing and using the knowledge gained is the lack of adaptation of processes and knowledge to use in a risky environment in Ukraine.
 This applies not only to military affairs, but also to business and personal life: “Risk management in action”.
 But you need to be able to feel the risks in order to manage them well!
 From my military and civilian experience, I confirm that all knowledge must be adapted to the risks of the environment.
 That is, each process or mechanism must be adapted to be used according to the mental risks of the environment in which it is used or the task is performed.
 As an example, specialists have gained new knowledge abroad and immediately in Ukraine they need to use it with adaptation to the risks of each environment.
 This also applies to personnel training.
 This will reduce personnel losses at times, and improve the quality of the task and the quality of the result!

-6. For the Territorial Defense, the best option for training is a combination of different methods from different branches and components.
+- For the Territorial Defense, the best option for training is a combination of different methods from different branches and components.
 Since the tasks that Territorial Defense units must perform are specific (defense and protection, clearing the territory).
 It would be a mistake to train territorial defense units only in the basics of the land component.
 Their program should be modeled on existing risks to prevent and counteract them.
 It is also necessary to understand the terrain where the territorial defense units are likely to be involved in the task.
 This approach will increase the professionalism of military personnel and persons liable for military service (reservists).

-7. Regarding the electronic database of reservists and persons liable for military service.
+- Regarding the electronic database of reservists and persons liable for military service.
 This is correct and should have been done since 2014.
 At that time, I was surprised why it was not done.
 The best option for the final data for this program is the initial data, which indicates information on age, military specialty, health, marital status and the existence of official legal grounds for deferral or deregistration for family and health reasons.
 You will also need to provide your cell phone number, email address, and address of residence (if you do not have one and where you sometimes live).
 If we make sure that documents are confirmed or provided by government agencies online, it will be faster.
 It will also reduce errors and the workload on the TCR and SS.
 But we need a comprehensive state effort to organize mobilization.
 You can’t force people to join the army with a stick, and even if you do, they will not be of much quality.

-8. The first days after 24.02. showed a lack of coordination between the representatives of the Territorial Defense, the Armed Forces and military personnel of other formations (Police, SBU, Border Guard) and local authorities and civilians (large residential complexes, houses, etc.).
+IV.
+Combat settlement. - The first days after 24.02. showed a lack of coordination between the representatives of the Territorial Defense, the Armed Forces and military personnel of other formations (Police, SBU, Border Guard) and local authorities and civilians (large residential complexes, houses, etc.).
 It is necessary to conduct joint exercises involving police, SBU, border guards and government agencies and civilians from the local area.
 This will increase the level of interaction and provide a professional result in the future.

-9. Continuous modernization of all processes of interaction, support, communication, intelligence, logistics, support, etc.
+- Continuous modernization of all processes of interaction, support, communication, intelligence, logistics, support, etc.

 V. Venue.